 We may seek to develop additional strategic partnerships to develop our manufacturing facilities, increase feedstock supply due to manufacturing constraints or capital costs required to develop our products and plants.
-We may not be successful in our efforts to establish such strategic partnerships or other alternative arrangements for our products, technology, or plants because our research and development pipeline may be insufficient, our products or plant designs or manufacturing processes may be deemed to be at too early of a stage of development for collaborative effort, or third parties may not view our products or plants as having the requisite potential to demonstrate commercial success.
-In particular, if we are unable to develop strategic partnerships to fund our construction of Origin 2, we may be delayed in the completion of Origin 2 or may never be able to complete construction of Origin 2, which may adversely impact our operation and financial results.
+We may not be successful in our efforts to establish such strategic partnerships or other alternative arrangements for our products, technology, or plants and manufacturing lines because our research and development pipeline may be insufficient, our products or plant and manufacturing line designs or manufacturing processes may be deemed to be at too early of a stage of development for collaborative effort, or third parties may not view our products or plants and manufacturing lines as having the requisite potential to demonstrate commercial success.
+In particular, if we are unable to develop strategic partnerships to fund our construction of Origin 2 or manufacturing lines, we may be delayed in the completion of these facilities or may never be able to complete their construction, which may adversely impact our operation and financial results.